primarypigments/Primary.Pigments/README.md

     - Any additional notes about this feature.
 - Title for future feature #3
     - Any additional notes about this feature.
+    ### Future Features
+Link to the Primary Pigment whatsapp group
+    This is where special events/guest and up-to-date meetings will go.
+- Testominies page
+    - this will help those who are unsure to join
+- Mental health and Proffonial artist joining and infutmation page
+    - This will help those who want to provide a service within the community to ensure safe practices and propper technquiies are being applied.

 ## Tools & Technologies Used